-Beneath this, you could include ‘Notes to editors’, which gives a short background to the company for those who do not know.
+Beneath this, you could include ‘Notes to editors’, which gives a short background to the company involved for those who do not know.
 This is known as a boilerplate.
-You could also indicate here that photographs are attached or available – these should typically not be pasted in the release itself as it can sometimes look unprofessional, or cause emails to be caught up in SPAM filters.
+You could also indicate here that photographs/images are attached or available – these should not typically be pasted in the release itself as it can sometimes look unprofessional, or cause emails to be caught up in email spam filters.

-A report from PR Newswire shows that providing eye-catching images with your press release increases engagement and social media sharing, expanding your audience up to 92%.
+A report from PR Newswire states that providing eye-catching images with your press release increases engagement and social-media sharing, expanding your audience up to 92%.
 A mix of multimedia images and videos could further increase this to 552%!

-Remember, photographs should be high quality (minimum 300dpi) and relevant, showcasing what it is that you are sharing where possible.
+Remember, photographs/images should be high quality (a minimum of 300dpi for print and 72dpi for online) and relevant, showcasing the people, places and/or events behind the release.
 You could also include a high-resolution company logo.

 Sending in JPEG or PNG format, you should save your images with relevant captions and copyrights.
 They should usually be of a file size between 0.5 and two megabytes.
-Alternatively, you could include a link that states that high-resolution photos are available from your email address or at a hyperlink to Dropbox or a similar file-sharing site.
+Alternatively, you could include a link that states that high-resolution photos are available from you at your email address, or at a hyperlink to Dropbox or a similar file-sharing site.

-Once you have carefully selected the publications to send your release to, you may contact the publication to ask for the email address of the person that should receive it, but it’s not generally a good idea to chase the receipt of the email afterwards to find out if they have received it as busy journalists hate this.
+Once you have carefully selected the publications to send your release to, you may contact the publication to ask for the email address of the person that should receive it, but it’s not generally a good idea to chase the receipt of the email afterwards to find out if they have received it as journalists are often busy people!

 Other distribution channels

-If you do not have the time or confidence to write a press release yourself, or to source a distribution list, you could use one of many PR or distribution services.
-To reach the marine and superyacht industries specifically, you could contact Yachting Pages for targeted help with your PR and marketing activities.
+If you do not have the time or confidence to write a press release yourself, or to source a distribution list, you could use one of many PR agencies or news-distribution services.
+Yachting Pages Media Group offers targeted PR and Communications packages to help businesses to reach the marine and superyacht industries.
+Contact us to find out more.

-To find out where your story has been covered, you can set up ‘Alerts’ on Google, Bing, Yahoo and other Internet search engines.
-Adding one for your company name will help to bring up your coverage.
-Some distribution services and publications will also send you a coverage notification if your story is used.
+To find out where your story has been covered, you can set up ‘Alerts’ on Google, Bing!, Yahoo and other internet search engines.
+Adding one for your company name will help to bring up all coverage surrounding your business.
+Some distribution services and publications will also send you a coverage notification, if your story is used.